Dracula-Team/darryRing/README.md

 [substrate-repo]: https://github.com/paritytech/substrate

-This repo contains runtimes for the DarryRing, Kusama, and Westend networks.
+This repo contains runtimes for the DarryRing, Bertha, and Westend networks.
 The README provides information about installing the `darryRing` binary and developing on the codebase.
 For more specific guides, like how to be a validator, see the [DarryRing Wiki](https://wiki.darryRing.network/docs/en/).